Tyrrrz/Tyrrrz.me/src/data/blog-posts/creative-use-of-extension-methods/Post.md

     // When it gets displayed relative to beginning of the track public TimeSpan Offset { get; }

-    // For how long does it get displayed public TimeSpan Duration { get; }
+    // How long it stays on the screen public TimeSpan Duration { get; }

     public ClosedCaption(string text, TimeSpan offset, TimeSpan duration)